gamepace/Hunt-Match-Tracker/README.md

 > What is Gamepace?

 Gamepace is a project that maintains tools to analyze games statistics.
 Gamepace is a project the host the data infrastructure such as Databases, APIs, Messaging Services and provide tools (open and closed source) for players to monitor progress and statistics for free.
+Feel free to contact [kggx via Twitter](https://twitter.com/kgg_x3)!

 > I have a general question.

 Please raise a issue [here](https://github.com/gamepace/Hunt-Match-Tracker/issues)!

+# Disclaimer
+We at Gamepace are not affiliated with Crytek or Hunt: Showdown in any case.

 # Contributors
 <a href="https://github.com/gamepace/Hunt-Match-Tracker/graphs/contributors">